 - Armaflex COIL 5/8″ ID x 1/2″ Wall

 - Install Data Loggers.
 Attach data loggers on end posts to measure and log temperature differences throughout the season.

 - HOBO MX2303 – Dual Probe (Air vs Inside Insulation)

-- HOBO MX2304 – Single Probe (used to measure temperature inside insulation at end of row to validate full length of heat run)
+- HOBO MX2304 – Single Probe (used to measure the temperature inside insulation at end of a row to validate the full length of heat run)

 I did find significant cost savings on the material by sourcing directly from the manufacturer.